seatable/seatable-admin-docs/manual/README.md

 * dtable-server: [Proprietary License](dtable-server-license.md)
 * seaf-server: AGPLv3

-SeaTabe developer edition should not be used to provide SaaS service or as a part of your SaaS service.
+SeaTable developer edition should not be used to provide SaaS service or as a part of your SaaS service.
 Other kinds of usage are okay, including

 * Use it internally in your company.
 * Personal or home use.